-Upcoming improvements
+Proposed improvements

-A revision of VIS was proposed in May 2018 to include records on long-stay documents and ensure its interoperability with other Union large-scale information systems.
+A revision of VIS was proposed in May 2018 to include records on long-stay documents and ensure its interoperability with other EU largescale information systems.
+Negotiations on this proposal will start in late 2019, after the elections to the European Parliament.